brokenpip3/brokenpip3.github.io/content/posts/2024-27-06-nix-tiny-tools.md

 [Home-manager](https://github.com/nix-community/home-manager) gives me most of the Nix functionalities on any linux distribution (and macOS, and one day even [natively](https://github.com/NixOS/nix/pull/8901) on windows) and covers 90% of my as-code needs.

-However, one thing I miss from NixOS, besides the ability to roll back the entire system, is the ability to build a remote system.
+However, one thing I miss from NixOS, besides the ability to roll back the entire system, is the ability to build/switch to/from remote system.
 If you're not familiar with how it works, you can simply build a remote system described in your flake from the machine where you are running the command, like this:

 ```bash
 nixos-rebuild --target-host vpsuser@foobar.com switch
 ```

 This will build the target system locally, copy the necessary closure, and deploy it via SSH.
-It's a great way to keep your system updated from a single flake when you need to change some configurations or update your packages.
+It's a great way to keep your system updated from a single flake when you need to change some configurations or update your packages ([this](https://nixcademy.com/posts/nixos-rebuild-remote-deployment/) a good showcase article).

 At the same time, there are multiple systems where I still do not have NixOS installed, either because I can't (e.g., a company laptop running Ubuntu) or because I still need to find the time to rebuild them as code, like my VPS with k8s nodes.